aridjayarecipes/cutesrecipes.web.app/content/post/2188-how-to-prepare-homemade-vickys-autumn-stewed-plums-gf-df-ef-sf-nf.md

 - "1 cinnamon stick"
 - "225 ml water"
 recipeinstructions:
-- "Put the water, sugar, cinnamon stick and vanilla pod &amp; seeds into a medium sized saucepan and simmer until the sugar has dissolved"
+- "Put the water, sugar, cinnamon stick and vanilla pod & seeds into a medium sized saucepan and simmer until the sugar has dissolved"
 - "Carefully add in the chopped plums, bring to the boil then turn down and simmer for 10 minutes until softened"
 - "Strain the liquid into another pan and boil / reduce until thick and syrupy, discarding the vanilla pod and cinnamon stick"
-- "Stir the plums back into the syrup and serve with some plain yogurt such as Koko free-from dairy &amp; soya coconut based brand"
+- "Stir the plums back into the syrup and serve with some plain yogurt such as Koko free-from dairy & soya coconut based brand"
 - "You can also use this to replace the cherries in my brûleè recipe  https://cookpad.com/us/recipes/363206-vickys-cherry-creme-brulee-gluten-dairy-egg-soy-free"
 - "This makes around 12 servings and can be frozen"
 categories: